 nicholae is from rural southern Indiana, central Kentucky, and western West Virginia, and grew up haunting every library they could find within driving distance of wherever they happened to live at the time.
 After working for a few years as a bookseller, and as they were finishing their BA, their intuition led them towards librarianship.

-Before taking on his current position, Nicholae served the IU Libraries as Digital Research Librarian and Media Services Coordinator.
-He received his MLS (Digital Librarianship specialization) and BA in English literature (focus on creative writing and philosophy) from Indiana University.
+Before taking on their current position, nicholae served the IU Libraries as Visiting Digital Research Librarian and Media Services Coordinator.
+They received their M.L.S.
+(Digital Librarianship specialization) and B.A. in English literature (focus on poetry/creative writing and philosophy) from Indiana University.